aprilwade/randomprime/README.md

 ## Faq

 ##### Q: Which versions of Metroid Prime are supported?
-A: Only the NTSC original print run 0-00 version has been tested, because it's the only one I own.
-The other two NTSCs versions (0-01 and 0-02 (Player's Choice)) may work, but no promises.
+A:
+Only the NTSC 0-00 and 0-02 (aka 1.00 and 1.02) versions are supported.
-It is highly unlikely that any non-NTSC version will work.
+The 00-1 NTSC version, non-NTSC versions and the trilogy version will not work.
-The trilogy version is right out.
-Hashes of a known good ISO dump are:
+Hashes of a known good 0-00 ISO dump are:
 ```
 MD5:  eeacd0ced8e2bae491eca14f141a4b7c
 SHA1: ac20c744db18fdf0339f37945e880708fd317231